 You train the brain to perform just like you train your muscles.
-We’ve all had days where you feel more tired than usual and in that moment you have a choice: you can marinate in those negative thoughts (‘It’s too hard’, ‘There’s no way I can do this’, ‘I didn’t sleep at all’, ‘I’m not feeling my best’, et cetera) OR you can take a long, deep breath, reconnect with yourself, and start thinking right.
+We’ve all had days where you feel more tired than usual and in that moment you have a choice: you can marinate in those negative thoughts (‘It’s too hard’, ‘There’s no way I can do this’, ‘I didn’t sleep at all’, ‘I’m not feeling my best’, et cetera) OR you can take a long, deep breath, reconnect with yourself, and get your mind right.
 You can choose to put your energy and your thoughts on something that will help you rather than something that will distract you.

 You’re an athlete.
 Being tired is a part of that, so accept it and move on.
 Choose to think about what you need to do to help the team in that moment.

 #4: Your mission doesn’t care if you’re tired.